auth0/docs/articles/native-platforms/ios-swift/00-introduction.md

   pkgType: 'none'
 }) %>

-This seed project can be useful as a starting point for the app to which you need to integrate authentication.
+This seed project can be useful as a starting point for the app where you need to integrate authentication.

 ## Sample Projects

-Each tutorial in the series includes a link to its corresponding sample project, which expose how to achieve the tutorial's goal.
+Each tutorial in the series includes a link to its corresponding sample project, which reveals how to achieve the tutorial's goal.
 You can check out all the samples [here](https://github.com/auth0-samples/auth0-ios-swift-sample/).